tracking-exposed/tracking.exposed/content/monthly/april-2020.md

 description: slow and steady, wetest data release
 ---

-# Action (for reporting)
+# Actions performed (they goes on April reporting)

-On facebook.tracking.exposed we purge ciclically data.
+On facebook.tracking.exposed we purge cyclically data.
 The data is backup and not accessible as historical reference.
 We wonder if might be interesting, in the future, see how Facebook HTML and timelines looks like.
 Still, from the online server, everything older than 2019 is wiped.

 On different platforms (youtube), we plan to organize differently the data retention policy: